msywensky/nativescript-phone/README.md

 ### Android

 To dial the phone without user interaction on Android your app must request permission to dial.
-To do so, add the following line to your project's AndroidManifest.xml:
+The following must be in your app's AndroidManifest.xml.
+The plugin should add this for you if it does not exist already.

 ```xml
 <uses-permission android:name="android.permission.CALL_PHONE" />